-Calling Slovakia a mushroom power certainly isn’t an overstatement.
-We are lucky to have forests, woodlands, fields and meadows that normally brim with mushrooms of all kinds and sizes.
+Calling Slovakia a mushroom paradise certainly isn’t an overstatement.
+We are lucky to have forests, woodlands, fields and meadows that brim with mushrooms of all kinds and sizes.
 Some come out as early as April when the ground becomes soft and warm enough after a long winter, and the spring rains provide sufficient moisture for mushrooms to grow.

 Creamy Oyster Mushroom Soup